 This page has been set up to post pictures of old animals with, where available, their dates of birth.
-The purpose of the page is to help owners identify the age of their animal particularly when purchased second hand.
+The purpose of the page is to help owners identify the age of their animal, particularly when purchased second hand.
 As you will see, the shapes have changed somewhat over the years!

-The oldest piece we have a picture of is of a pig dated 1931.
+The oldest piece we have a picture of is a pig dated 1931.
 One of “Old Bill’s” originals!

 The pig is Harvard University’s mascot and was very popular with visiting Americans.

-The American market became increasingly interested in the product and requests for bulls and bears, symbolizing the stock market, were made.
+The American market became increasingly interested in the product and requests for bulls and bears, symbolising the stock market, were made.
 Abercrombie and Fitch stocked the animals for many years (60’s-80’s) whilst it was a successful department store.

-Abercrombie and Fitch catalog 1963
+Abercrombie and Fitch catalogue 1963

 In 1974, a “golden” lion was commissioned by an Arabian Prince.
-It was available in this colour until the mid 1980’s.
+It was available in this colour until the mid-1980’s.
 Today the lion is available in our trademark mahogany brown only.

 Mrs Omersa designed the Staffordshire dog in 1976.